 Unit type Minimum area Minimum dimension

-1 bedroom 4m 1.2m
+1 bedroom 4m 2 1.2m

-2 + bedrooms 6m 1.5m
+2 + bedrooms 6m 2 1.5m

-Main balconies should be orientated to the north, east or west.
-Where balconies adjoin or are within 2m of each other, they should be screened for privacy and security.
-Cover overhead is desirable.
+Main balconies should be orientated to the north, east cowell.
+Where balconies adjoin or are within 2m of each other they should be screened for privacy and security.
+Joven vernead is

-Ideally, a combination of balcony and adjacent building recess can provide spaces in excess of 2.0 - 2.5m in depth providing both covered and exposed areas.
-Such spaces tend to have the greatest usability and amenity for residents.
+Ideally, a combination of balcony and adjac of building recess can provide spaces in excess of 2.5. in def ... providing both covered and exposed area.
+Such space of this does not be greatest usability and amenity for regions.

-Attached and detached dwellings
+Attached and detached dwelling